legal profession

 Association of Contentious Trust and Probate Specialists

-The Association of Contentious Trust and Probate Specialists (ACTAPS) is an organisation for solicitors, barristers and legal executives pecialising in contentious trust and probate work in England and Wales.
+Organisation for solicitors, barristers and legal executives specialising in contentious trust and probate work in England and Wales.
 The site explains the role of the ACTAPS in supporting the work of legal professionals in the field, through education and training, conferences and representation to government and judicial bodies.
 The site includes the Code of Conduct for ACTAPS members and an ACTAPS Membership list with notes on becoming a member also provided.
 Parts of the site are available to members only.

 Judiciary of Malta